On the sign patterns of entrywise positivity preservers in fixed dimension: Abstract

 \section{Abstract}

-Given a domain $I \subset \C$ and an integer $N>0$, a function $f: I \to \C$ is said to be \emph{entrywise positivity preserving} on positive semidefinite $N \times N$ matrices $A= (a_{jk}) \in I^{N \times N}$, if the entrywise application $f[A] = (f(a_{jk}))$ of $f$ to $A$ is positive semidefinite for all such $A$.
-Such preservers in all dimensions have been classified by Schoenberg as being absolutely monotonic [\textit{Duke Math.~J.}~1942]; see also Rudin [\textit{Duke Math.~J.}~1959].
-In fixed dimension $N$, results akin to work of Horn and Loewner [\textit{Trans.
-Amer.
-Math.
-Soc.} 1969] show that the first $N$ non-zero Maclaurin coefficients of any positivity preserver $f$ are positive; and the last $N$ coefficients are also positive if $I$ is unbounded.
+Given a domain $I \subset \mathbb{C}$ and an integer $N>0$, a function $f: I \to \mathbb{C}$ is said to be \emph{entrywise positivity preserving} on positive semidefinite $N \times N$ matrices $A = (a_{jk}) \in I^{N \times N}$, if the entrywise application $f[A] = (f(a_{jk}))$ of $f$ to $A$ is positive semidefinite for all such $A$.
+Such preservers in all dimensions have been classified by Schoenberg and Rudin as being absolutely monotonic [\textit{Duke Math.\ J.}\ 1942, 1959].
+In fixed dimension $N$, results akin to work of Horn and Loewner [\textit{Trans.\ Amer.\ Math.\ Soc.}\ 1969] show that the first $N$ non-zero Maclaurin coefficients of any positivity preserver $f$ are positive; and the last $N$ coefficients are also positive if $I$ is unbounded.
 However, very little was known about the higher-order coefficients: the only examples to date for unbounded domains $I$ were absolutely monotonic, hence work in all dimensions; and for bounded $I$ examples of non-absolutely monotonic preservers were very few (and recent).

 In this paper, we provide a complete characterization of the sign patterns of the higher-order Maclaurin coefficients of positivity preservers in fixed dimension $N$, over bounded and unbounded domains $I = (0,\rho)$.
-In particular, this shows that the above Horn-type conditions cannot be improved upon.
+In particular, this shows that the above Horn--Loewner-type conditions cannot be improved upon.
 As a further special case, this provides the first examples of polynomials which preserve positivity on positive semidefinite matrices in $I^{N \times N}$ but not in $I^{(N+1) \times (N+1)}$.
 Our main tools in this regard are the Cauchy--Binet formula and lower and upper bounds on Schur polynomials.
 We also obtain analogous results for real exponents, using the Harish-Chandra--Itzykson--Zuber formula in place of bounds on Schur polynomials.